• Skip to primary navigation

 Brown Butter also adds depth of flavor.
 It’s an extra step but totally worth it.

-For spaces, you can also use premade pumpkin spices blend, or make your own combination like cinnamon, clove, nutmeg, and ginger.
+For spaces, you can also use a premade pumpkin spices blend, or make your own combination like cinnamon, clove, nutmeg, and ginger.

 Because this recipe requires a minimal amount of ingredients, make sure they are of good quality.
 The smallest change in the process (regular butter vs. brown, muscovado vs. white sugar) will be noticeable in the final taste.